 Senior management also has their priorities that impact the delivery of patient care.
 Most hospitals experience patient flow bottlenecks in their critical care areas: ICUs, step down units and telemetry.
 An increasingly popular mitigation strategy is the adoption of variable acuity units where certain ventilator patients and monitored patients are kept on their general care units, avoiding admission (or readmission) to critical care units.
 The concept here is to deliver the appropriate level of care in the lowest cost setting.
 The effective implementation of this care delivery model can have a significant impact on hospital revenue and operating costs, not to mention staff and patient satisfaction.
 As more aggressive therapies - and associated surveillance - is delivered outside of critical care areas, the cost of having monitoring techs watch central stations can be significant.
 Whether the approach is to put one monitor tech per nursing unit to watch patients or centralizing the function and putting all the monitoring techs in one room with a bunch of screens, the cost can be significant.
 I know of another east coast hospital, this one with almost 800 beds that spends $1 million annually on their central monitoring surveillance.

 Now the driving force of medical device data acquisition in support of EMR adoption is properly re-cast as one of several factors driving change at the point of care.
 It should also be clear that hospitals have to deal with more than just their patient monitoring vendor(s) to respond to the many competing priorities and initiatives around the point of care.

-UPDATE: Frost analyst Nathan Cohen comments below, encouraging readers to contact them and participate in their study.
-He also agrees that, "One-vendor solutions have proven insufficient to meet the needs of complex clinical IT/application environments."
+UPDATE: Frost analyst Nathan Cohen commented that he agrees that, "One-vendor solutions have proven insufficient to meet the needs of complex clinical IT/application environments."
 He goes on to describe a recent site where he saw things pulled together by Emergin.
-Click the "comments" link below to read the whole thing.